BumpyNic/RizzLang-Open-Source-/README.md

 ## Step 4: Running the code

 Go to your code then open the terminal.
-Type in "python3 rizz.py main.rizz" For the main.rizz part, just put your file name for your code.
+Type in "python3 rizz.py main.rizz" For the main.rizz part, just put your file name for the Rizzlang code.
 Keep rizz.py the same

 After you run the code, it will make a compiler.py, ignore this and you can delete it.
 The compiler.py will have the python translation